camunda/camunda-docs-static/get-started/content/cmmn11/create-case.md

 ## Manual Activation Rule

 The next step is to define that the human tasks don't need manual activation.
-First click on the *Check Application* task, then again on the screw wrench and on the manual activation rule button.
+First click on the *Check Application* task, then on the wrench again and on the manual activation rule button.

 {{< img src="../img/cmmn-3.png" >}}